Kindergarten Curriculum

 • Audubon Visit: A representative from the local Audubon Center for Birds of Prey brings an array of birds to the campus.
 The representative shares many unique details of each bird with the students.

-• Valentine’s Day Party: Each kindergarten class celebrates love for family and each other through crafts, games, and a snack.
+• Valentine’s Day Rotations: Kindergarten classes celebrate love for family and each other through crafts, games, and a snack.

 • Pollination Day: On this special day, kindergarten students wear their beautifully hand-painted, symmetrical butterfly wings and explore the way a butterfly pollinates flowers.

 • Mother’s Day Tea: In May, kindergartners host a special tea to honor their mothers.
 Mothers are first greeted by a Mothers Hall of Fame where each child’s drawn and painted portrait of his or her mother has been hung.
 The students recite poems, sing songs, and quote Scripture for their mothers.
-At the close of the performance, children demonstrate the manners they have practiced by escorting their mothers to beautifully decorated tables.
-Then, they enjoy good conversation over a catered brunch.
+At the close of the performance, children escort their mothers to beautifully decorated tables and enjoy good conversation over a catered brunch.

 • Kindergarten Closing Ceremony: The kindergarten teachers present an individual charge to each one of their students.
 Teachers prayerfully consider each student’s potential and growth during the year and give encouragement for the year ahead.
 Teachers select and present a unique Scripture verse for each student that becomes a precious keepsake for parents.
 This is a very special time for students and teachers alike.